1874 Atlantic hurricane season explained

 1-Min Winds:70

-On August 3, a tropical storm developed in the open Atlantic, several hundred miles from any landmasses.
-Slowly gaining strength, the system reached hurricane status and a peak intensity of 80mph while located just northeast of the island of Bermuda on August 5.
-The system weakened back to a tropical storm on August 7, and made landfall on Newfoundland the same day, with maximum sustained winds up to 70mph.
-It dissipated shortly afterwards.[4]
+Although the no observations of this system exist prior to August 5, a 1993 reanalysis by C. J. Neumann and others began the track of cyclone two days earlier, about 700abbr=onNaNabbr=on northeast of the Lesser Antilles.
+Slowly gaining strength, the system reached hurricane status and peaked with maximum sustained winds of 80 mph (130 km/h) while located just northeast of the island of Bermuda on August 5, based on a ship recording sustained winds of 81mph.[4]
+Late on August 6, the storm turned northeastward as it approached Atlantic Canada.
+The system then weakened back to a tropical storm on August 7, and made landfall on Newfoundland the same day, with sustained winds up to 70mph.
+It dissipated shortly afterwards.

 Hurricane Three